Laser-enhanced quantum sensing boosts sensitivity and dynamic range: Discussion and outlook

-In this work, we demonstrate how integrating the quantum sensing material NV diamond inside a laser cavity and reading out via the laser signal can boost quantum sensing significantly: We achieve \SI{100}{\percent} optical contrast and strong signal intensities in a collimated beam between \SI{2}{\milli\watt} and \SI{50}{\milli\watt}, while still allowing for vector magnetometry.
-This leads to a ratio of intrinsic dynamic range and photon-shot-noise-limited sensitivity which is improved by a factor of 780 compared to the commonly used fluorescence-based readout and atomic vapor cell magnetometers as demonstrated in Fig.~\ref{fig:figure_4}.
-In absolute values, we achieve a dynamic range of $\pm$\SI{280}{\micro\tesla} (set by the ODMR linewidth) in combination with a PSNL sensitivity of $\SI{670}{fT/\sqrt{\hertz}}$, without the use of magnetic flux concentrators.
-We note here that this PSNL sensitivity was achieved in a simple continuous wave ODMR measurement, even without a lock-in amplifier.
-Nevertheless, the achieved PSNL sensitivity is within a factor of three of the currently best achieved PSNL sensitivity for NV magnetometry \cite{barry_sens}.
-There, in total 15 techniques, such as pulse sequences and P1 driving were used, which boost the PSNL sensitivity and remove technical noise.
-None of these techniques were applied in our setup yet, leaving a lot of room for future improvements to boost our high-sensitivity magnetometry approach even further.
+In this work, we demonstrate how integrating the quantum sensing material NV diamond inside a laser cavity and reading out via the laser signal can boost quantum sensing.
+We show an improvement in terms of intrinsic dynamic range and/or sensitivity by a factor of 780 up to 590 compared to the commonly used fluorescence-based readout and atomic vapor cell magnetometers.
+In absolute values, we achieve a dynamic range of $\pm$\SI{280}{\micro\tesla} (set by the ODMR linewidth) in combination with a PSNL sensitivity of $\SI{1160}{fT/\sqrt{\hertz}}$, without the use of magnetic flux concentrators.
+When changing to a different diamond sample and adjusting the experimental parameters, we show in vector configuration a PSNL sensitivity of $<$400\,fT/$\sqrt{\textrm{Hz}}$ in combination with a dynamic range of $\pm$\SI{40}{\micro\tesla}, demonstrating the possible linear trade-off between these two quantities.
+We show \SI{100}{\percent} optical contrast, i.\,e., we are able to entirely switch off the sensor laser system with the magnetic resonance.
+At the same time we achieve strong signal intensities in a collimated beam between \SI{2}{\milli\watt} and \SI{50}{\milli\watt}, while still allowing for vector magnetometry with \SI{100}{\percent} contrast.
+This enables multiple breakthroughs in the field of NV magnetometry: an improvement factor by more than two orders of magnitude and the first super-linear improvement of PSNL sensitivity with contrast.
+The contrast is improved well beyond the low-excitation limit of fluorescence-based NV sensors of about \SI{22}{\percent} \cite{hahl_paper}, which experimentally is typically much smaller \cite{barry_sens, graham_sens, sekiguchi_sens}.